- What is macrocephaly?

 Here are a few reasons why an infant could have a large head or develop one (3):

 - Hydrocephalus is a condition that causes excessive cerebrospinal fluid to accumulate within the ventricles (spaces) of the brain.
 It is one of the most common brain disorders among infants (4).
 The excess fluid swells the skull.
-Hydrocephalus itself can occur due to several reasons ranging from congenital hydrocephalus to an injury or an infection.
+Hydrocephalus itself can occur due to several diseases ranging from congenital hydrocephalus to an injury or an infection.

 - Rickets is caused due to the deficiency of vitamin D in the body.
 Rickets causes abnormalities of the skeletal system including bones of the skull.
 The skull can expand in size causing a big head (5).